Skip to Content

 Pool plasterers wrongly assumed that aggressive pool water created the spotting and gave it the name “spot-etching.”

-A thorough test identified that the spotting is caused by poor plastering techniques.
-The key contributing factors are injecting calcium chloride into the plaster mixture, applying too much water to the plaster layer while troweling, as well as troweling too late.
+A thorough test identified that poor plastering techniques cause the spotting.
+The key contributing factors are injecting calcium chloride into the plaster-mixture, applying too much water to the plaster layer while troweling, and troweling too late.

 In some cases, these poor practices result in a brittle, porous, and softening surface.
 Experts concluded that the patches and adjacent areas had not been formed by vigorous water.

-Whenever water is troweled again into the plaster layer, it creates an aqueous cement mixture referred to as laitance, which causes porosity, contraction, and cracking.
-Deformation and cracking are further exacerbated by the inclusion of calcium chloride in the plaster mixture.
+Whenever water is troweled again into the finishing layer, it creates an aqueous cement mixture referred to as laitance, which causes porosity, contraction, and cracking.
+Deformation and cracking are further exacerbated by the inclusion of calcium chloride in the mixture.

-Another element that contributes to the visibility of white soft spots is the broad flat “graying” of plaster induced by the application of calcium chloride to the plaster mixture.
+Another element that contributes to the visibility of white soft spots is the broad flat “graying” of plaster induced by the application of calcium chloride to the texture mixture.

 This issue is made more noticeable by the color contrast between the sporadic white spotting and the bigger gray areas encompassing the spots.